 Fixing uneven nostrils

 Asymmetries on the tip and nostrils are very difficult to fix.
-With some limitations cartilaginous grafting techniques can be performed to augment the weaker side.
+With some limitations, cartilaginous grafting techniques can be performed to augment the weaker side.
+An alar rim graft may help with the right nostril.
 Sometimes a septoplasty can straighten the columella to allow better breathing.
 Spreader grafts can also help if there is a concave upper lateral cartilage creating a retraction of the tip on one side.

 Rhinoplasty revision for uneven nostrils